$ cd fundamentals-of-devops

 Just because you’ve tested a unit in isolation and it works, doesn’t mean that multiple units will work when you put them together.
 That’s where integration testing comes in.
 Here, you test multiple units of your code (e.g., multiple functions or classes), often with a mix of real dependencies (e.g., a database) and mocked dependencies (e.g., a mock remote service).

-End-to-end tests verify that your entire product works as a whole: that is, your run your app, all the other services you rely on, all your databases and caches, and so on, and test them all together.
-These often overlap with the idea of acceptance tests, which verify your product works from the perspective of the user or customer ("does the product solve the problem the user cares about").
+End-to-end tests verify that your entire product works as a whole.
+You run your app, all the other services you rely on, all your databases and caches, and so on, and test them all together.
+These often overlap with the idea of acceptance tests, which verify your product works from the perspective of the user or customer.
+If I had created an E2E test for my sorting code at TripAdvisor, I might have noticed that the test took ages to run on larger cities, and caught the bug then.

 Automated tests are how you fight your fear.
 They are how you fight legacy code.
 In fact, in the same book I quoted earlier, Michael Feathers writes, "to me, legacy code is simply code without tests."
 I don’t know about you, but I don’t want to add more legacy code to this world, so that means it’s time to write some tests!